124_Financing-indiv.jpg

 The Lending Channel prides itself on offering bespoke financial advice to our clients.
 We have extensive experience in complex mortgages such as this one and can also provide expert advice and help with:

-Whatever your situation, we are dedicated to finding the right mortgage deal for you.
+Whatever your situation, we are dedicated to finding the best retirement interest only mortgage deal for you.

 We always provide no obligation, fee-free advice and are fully authorised and regulated by the Financial Conduct Authority.